 School dinners provide an opportunity for the social development of children.
 Dinner money should be paid for the week on Monday morning.
 Children who are absent on the Monday should bring their money as soon as they return to school.
 If an emergency arises at home during the week, children may, of course have dinner at short notice.
 If your child has to leave school after 10.00 am due to illness and has already ordered a school meal, this will still be charged for.
-The cost of a school meal for KS2 pupils from September 2017 is £2.30.
+The cost of a school meal for KS2 pupils is currently £2.30, should there be a price increase we will advise of changes in September.